anushanagaraj30/Corporate_Landing_page/README.md

-# Corporate_Landing_page
-Developed a front end peroject during my Internship at Varcons Technology,
+**CORPORATE LANDING PAGE:**
+This is a project developed using HTML,CSS and JS during the Internship at VARCONS TECHNOLOGY PVT LTD.
+I have used VS code IDE to deploy this project.